Minuscule 517: Text

-The Greek text of the codex is a mixture of the text-types.
-Aland did not place it in any category.
+The Greek text of the codex is considered to be a mixture of different text-types, with no alignment with any.
+Biblical scholar Kurt Aland did not place it in any category of his New Testament manuscript classificaion system.

-According to the Claremont Profile Method, it represents textual cluster 1675 in Luke 1 as a core member.
-In Luke 10 and Luke 20 manuscript is defective.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual cluster 1675 in Luke 1 as a core member.
+No profile was made in Luke 10 or Luke 20 as the manuscript is defective.

 History

-In 1727 the manuscript came from Constantinople to England, and was presented to archbishop of Canterbury, William Wake, together with minuscules 73, 74, and 506-520.
+The earliest history of the manuscript is unknown.
+In 1727 it came from Constantinople to England, and was presented to the Archbishop of Canterbury, William Wake, together with minuscules 73, 74, and 506-520.
 Wake presented it to Christ Church College in Oxford.

-The manuscript was collated by F. H. A. Scrivener, and was added by him to the list of New Testament minuscule manuscripts (503).
-C. R. Gregory gave it the number 517.

-Herman C. Hoskier collated the text of the Apocalypse.
+The manuscript was collated by Scrivener, and was added by him to the list of New Testament minuscule manuscripts (503).
+Biblical scholar Caspar René Gregory gave it the number 517.
+Biblical scholar Herman C. Hoskier collated the text of the Apocalypse.

-It is currently housed at Christ Church (Wake 34) in Oxford.
+It is currently dated by the INTF to the 11th century.
+It is presently housed at Christ Church (Wake 34) in Oxford.